-My favorite quote is from my long time trainer and friend, Scott Raftery, who said: “Yours has to be the quietest mind out there.”
-To me participating in this sport is the activity that strengthens me mentally, conditions me not to be reactive and keeps me focused on a single goal.
+My favorite quote is from my long-time trainer and friend, Scott Raftery, who said: “Yours has to be the quietest mind out there.”
+To me participating in this sport is the activity that strengthens me mentally, conditions me not to be reactive, and keeps me focused on a single goal.
 I learn to manage a complex situation for the best and not be distracted by all the chaos that can go on.
 I return with a fresh mind every time, letting go of the last run whether good or bad because in this sport you have to be 100% present in the moment.

-Another favorite trainer, Andrew Coates, after watching me unintentionally push my horse back into the herd consistently on every run on the same side: “Your legs have to be relaxed, but your feet have to work”.
+Another favorite trainer, Andrew Coates, after watching me unintentionally push my horseback into the herd consistently on every run on the same side: “Your legs have to be relaxed, but your feet have to work”.
 This really sank in and I use it to this day.

-From several trainers, I guess from back in their broomstick horse days: “That’s a nice stick” when referring to the horse.
+From several trainers, I guess from back in their broomstick horse says: “That’s a nice stick” when referring to the horse.
 Maybe someone will enlighten me about the origin and meaning of this term but it makes me laugh.

 Also from several trainers: “Well that’s one way to do it…..” with a long pause…..